russjudge/ArtemisManager/README.md

 - Manage the install and application of mods, both as a manual process and as a reaction to commands submitted over the network connectivity.

 Current TODO:
+-- Offer multiple versions of Artemis SBS updates.
+	-- Store on russjudge.com.
+	-- set unique Guid to each.
+	-- Instructions: If installing a lower version, first uninstall Artemis SBS, then install the lowest base install you have (lower than the desired version to install), then install update.
+	--    Installing 2.x requires first installing the 2.0 install.
+Installing 1.x will need a full install version of 1.x that is lower than the desired version.
 -- Add basic Update check and download and update apply.
 -- Add process to command peers to start Artemis automatically.
 -- Add process to command peers to load a specific version snapshot of Artemis